odepin/mkdocs/docs/index.md

     ---

     "Olivier is great to work with!
-He's organized, responsive, and does great work for us in the 3D modeling space."
+He's organized, responsive, and does great work for us."

 </div>